Skip to main content

 Advised for all applicants

-Answer the questions concerning language requirements under ‘Language requirements for English-language master's programmes’ on this webpage to find out which are the requirements.
-The outcome of your answers will indicate which documents you should send to prove your proficiency.
-This usually is an IELTS or TOEFL result.
+Answer the questions concerning language requirements under ‘Language requirements for English-language master programmes’ on this webpage to find out if you need to provide additional documentation.
+The outcome of your answers will indicate which documents you can use to prove your proficiency.

 How do we assess your application?